New Prader-Willi Syndrome Service Now Open

 Prader-Willi Syndrome (PWS) is a rare genetic condition, affecting an estimated 1500 – 2000 people in the UK of all ages.
 Individuals are restricted in their daily life through their insatiable appetites and they may experience other complications, such as restricted growth and behavioural problems.

-Due to the lack of specialist provision, individuals with Prader-Willi Syndrome (PWS) who live in London and the surrounding areas, often have to move out of their communities and away from their families and friends to find support and accommodation to meet their unique challenges and needs.
-As a result of identifying an unmet local need, Consensus have developed a new specialist residential service for individuals with PWS.
-The service is called Bear Road and is located in Hanworth, Hounslow.
+Due to a lack of provision, individuals with Prader-Willi Syndrome (PWS) who live in London often have to move out of their communities and away from their families to find support and accommodation which can meet their unique challenges and needs.
+As a result of identifying an unmet local need, Consensus developed Bear Road near Hounslow to provide a small, supportive setting for four people with PWS to share.
+Individual living spaces at the service enable people to have maximum choice and control over their lives and living environment but with peer support from others with PWS.

 Leading the way in person centred support…